enzymejs/enzyme/docs/guides/jsdom.md

-# Using Enzyme with JSDOM
+# Using enzyme with JSDOM

 [JSDOM](https://github.com/tmpvar/jsdom) is a JavaScript based headless browser that can be used to create a realistic testing environment.